justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 She pushed candies around on her sheet of graph paper, looking for a pleasing arrangement.
 She decided on nine counters arranged in the shape of an M, for “Mariam.”
 I teased her, asking how she knew the “M” wasn’t for me, and she grinned again.
 “Because I’m going to win,” she retorted.

 We began to step the pattern forward, stopping after each step to review each other’s work.
-If we both had the same answer, the person who finished first took a Smartie from the pile of extras.
+If we both had the same answer, the person who finished first took a candy from the pile of extras.
 If we had different answers, we started again from the previous step and evolved it more slowly.
 In that case, the person who got it right took a candy from the pile.

 Mariam won, and I teased her: “You win, little ‘M’.
 How about a rematch for big ‘M’?”